hamcrest/JavaHamcrest/docs/distributables.md

 ### Download

 You can download the jars directly from Maven Central.
-At a minimum, you will need `hamcrest-core-1.3.jar`, though most people will also use `hamcrest-library-1.3.jar` too.
-If you want to integrate Hamcrest Matchers with other
+At a minimum, you will need `hamcrest-core.jar`, though most people will also use `hamcrest-library.jar` too.
+If you want to integrate Hamcrest Matchers with other test tools, such as jMock or EasyMock, download `hamcrest-integration.jar`, too.

 You can find the jars by searching Maven Central for groupId `org.hamcrest` using the following link:

 > [https://search.maven.org/search?q=g:org.hamcrest](https://search.maven.org/search?q=g:org.hamcrest)